WaveGNN: Integrating Graph Neural Networks and Transformers for Decay-Aware Classification of Irregular Clinical Time-Series: Experiments

 \subsection{Experimental Setup}

 \textbf{Datasets and Evaluation Setup.} We evaluate WaveGNN on four real-world healthcare datasets. \textbf{P12}~\cite{goldberger2000physiobank} and \textbf{MIMIC III}~\cite{johnson2016mimic} contain ICU patient data, with labels indicating survival during hospitalization (48-IHM). {MIMIC III} also includes labels for multilabel phenotype classification (24-PHE). \textbf{P19}~\cite{reyna2020early} focuses on sepsis detection, while \textbf{PAM}~\cite{reiss2012introducing} is an activity monitoring dataset with labels for different activities.
 P12, P19, and MIMIC III are naturally irregular datasets, while irregularity in PAM is introduced artificially.
 The dataset statistics' are presented in Table~\ref{tab:dataset_stats}.
 For a fair comparison, we followed the same preprocessing steps with previous studies~\cite{zhang2021graph, harutyunyan2019multitask}, and adopted the same dataset splits.
 To that extent, the training, validation, and testing ratios for P12, P19, and PAM is 80:10:10, and 85:7.5:7.5 for MIMIC III.
 The indices of these splits are fixed across all methods and experiments.
 Evaluation metrics also match those used in prior studies to maintain consistency, and all hyperparameters were kept the same across all datasets and experiments.
-More details regarding the evaluation setup and hyperparameter tuning can be found in the Supplementary Material sections A.1-A.3.